migramirez2/Harmony-ONE/progress/gheis-mohammadi.md

+2024-10-26 Sat: Last week, the team reviewed and approved [PR #4762](https://github.com/harmony-one/harmony/pull/4762), which has now been merged into the `dev` branch.
+Early testing shows improvements in syncing performance.

+Additionally, [PR #4772](https://github.com/harmony-one/harmony/pull/4772) was reviewed.
+After resolving all merge conflicts, it is now ready for merging.
+Together, these two PRs bring good enhancements to stream handling and stream sync mechanisms.

+A significant development was [PR #4777](https://github.com/harmony-one/harmony/pull/4777), which introduces support for Trusted Nodes in the P2P Host.
+This update addresses stream sync concerns by implementing trusted nodes, allowing the network to prioritize these nodes for more stable and secure connections.
+By designating certain peers as trusted, we maintain reliable connectivity with critical, verified nodes, reducing the likelihood of interactions with potentially malicious peers.
+This trusted node list is configurable, allowing network administrators to define it through configuration files.
+While the PR has passed unit tests, it will be validated further in the dev-net environment with a mix of trusted and regular peers to ensure reliable performance.

+Lastly, I worked on [PR #4780](https://github.com/harmony-one/harmony/pull/4780), which adds capacity to each stream to support concurrent requests by giving each stream peer its own queue.
+This enhancement promises significant performance improvements, although it is still in progress and further testing is needed to ensure stability.

+---

 2024-10-19 Sat:
 Last week, I added a few commits to improve [PR #4762](https://github.com/harmony-one/harmony/pull/4762).
 The new commits focused on improving concurrency handling and stream shutdowns.
 The team has started reviewing the PR.